-I have always been fascinated by wildlife.
-A nature nerd as a kid, I was always outside digging up earthworms, collecting insects or spending hours in my very makeshift hide obsessively trying to photograph a bird in flight.
-My enthusiasm for the natural world and photography led me to study zoology and and then a masters in animal behaviour.
-I studied frogs in Sulawesi and then worked as a field biologist researching meerkats in the Kalahari, maybe spending a bit too much time photographing the animals rather than researching.
-Whilst there, I was fortunate to meet a film crew and assisted natural history cameraman, Robin Cox and carried on working him on several shoots.
-Many years on and I have gained a wealth of experience in filming award winning natural history and environmental documentaries.
-I have had the opportunity to work with some incredible people and amazing wildlife around the world.
+I have always been fascinated by wildlife and nature.
+My enthusiasm for the natural world and photography led me to study Zoology and and then a MSc in animal behaviour.
+Whilst on field trips, studying frogs in Sulawesi and working as a field biologist with meerkats in the Kalahari, I would spend any free time I had filming and photographing wildlife.
+Whilst in the Kalahari, I was fortunate to join a film crew and worked with Natural History cameraman, Robin Cox and carried on as his camera assistant for several shoots.
+Many many years on and I have gained a wealth of experience in filming a wide range of Natural History and environmental documentaries.
+I have had the opportunity to work with some incredible people and amazing animals worldwide.